November 28

 Codec is a term that combines the root words compression and decompression.

-What is compressed must be decompressed.
+What is compressed must then be decompressed.

 To do so properly, requires the machine reading the file be able to reverse the process used for compression.
+This means the software playing the video needs to be compatible with the software that compressed the video.

 Hence, the two go together like a lock and key and form the word codec.